 Comes complete with original clapper, mounting arm, slide bracket cap nut, and one of our custom bell ropes.

 Although the history of this beautiful bell may never be known, it is certain to have tolled in the defense of our country.
 Ring patterns and lettering on this very rare bell indicate casting prior to late 1920s with estimates are circa 1910.
 This authentic US navy bell will polish up beautifully and is in very good condition with only minor scratches and some pitting as may be typical for the age of the bell.
 Rings around the top and bottom of the bases of the bell are very prominent.
-There are some very tiny paint splatters on the surface (see photos).
-The bell comes complete with a custom bell rope, stainless steel thimble, and shackle.
 This veteran is 9-7/8 inches across by 10-1/2 inches tall and weigh approximately 22 pounds.

 |Authentic WW-I Era Fore Deck Bell

 Comes complete with original clapper and one of our custom bell ropes.